drocheam/optrace/docs/source/details/convolution.rst

 In the result :math:`\text{im}_2(x, y)` encodes the intensity of each pixel, while :math:`S_2` provides the spectrum.
 :math:`S_\text{im}` denotes the emitted spectrum at each pixel, while :math:`s_\text{psf}` describes the global spectral weighting of the PSF.
-As an example, the former can be a broad blue spectrum and the latter only permits wavelengths near the violet region.
+As an example, the former can be a broad blue spectrum and the latter only transmits wavelengths near the violet region.

 With a known :math:`S_2` the corresponding sRGB color can be calculated using the :math:`r, g, b` matching functions.
 After calculating :math:`\text{im}_2` by convolution this color value gets repeated at every pixel and scaled by